 Safesite’s advanced analytics platform collates all the data automatically and creates compelling charts that help key stakeholders see what’s happening on the ground and make decisions.

 “If I request a specific inspection, then it’s in there ready for me to use within 24 hours.
-Safesite has hundreds of starter templates, but to have the specificity to make your own and concentrate on what you want to focus on and get quick feedback is the goal.”Derek S., JR Cruz
+Safesite has hundreds of starter templates, but to have the specificity to make your own and concentrate on what you want to focus on and get quick feedback is the goal.”Derek Smith, CHST, STS-C

 Safesite Calmed the Organized Chaos of Construction

 “You are always trying to hit a moving target.
 We have over 200 employees moving daily while doing high risks tasks hourly in the busiest city on the planet.
-Therefore, safety training, culture structuring, and program development requires pre-planning, communication, patience, and empathy.
-These are important virtues but sometimes difficult to consistently perform with how fast-moving construction is.”Derek S., JR Cruz
+Safety training, culture structuring, and program development requires pre-planning, communication, patience, and empathy.
+These are important virtues but sometimes difficult to consistently perform with how fast-moving construction is.”Derek Smith, CHST, STS-C

 When Derek arrives on site, he: